chonorat/CarGurus-Price-Prediction/README.md

 to remember data such as trim package, condition, horsepower and vehicle accident history were not able to be collected of CarGurus.

-Despite not being very interpretable, the model is able to predict used car listing prices with imprecive accuracy despite lacking detailed information about the vehicle.
+Despite not being very interpretable, the model is able to predict used car listing prices with impressive accuracy despite lacking detailed information about the vehicle.
 Further investigation and resolution of the heteroscedasticity would make the model and effects of the individual predictors more interpretable.
 One possible remedy is to implement weighted least squares.